Navratri 2025: Dates, Significance, and Celebrations

 Gujarat: Garbo and Dandiya Raas convert the state into among the most vibrant Navratri celebrations.

-Maharashtra: It starts with Hindu New Year Gudi Padwa.
+Maharashtra: It starts with the Hindu New Year, Gudi Padwa.

-South India: Navratri is seen as a doll and model of mythological figure exhibit at Golu.
+South India: Navratri is seen as a doll and a model of a mythological figure exhibited at Golu.

 North India: The followers fast and carry out Ram Leela, a Ramayana dramatisation.

-Every day of Navratri corresponds with a particular colour that represents various energy and qualities.
+Every day of Navratri corresponds with a particular colour that represents various energies and qualities.
 The colours the followers choose help them to connect with the daily spiritual energy.

 Navratri 2025 is the time when one celebrates cultural roots, becomes totally committed, and calls for the blessings of Goddess Durga.
 Navratri always reminds one of good defeating evil and heavenly power whichever form you celebrate the event with fasting, rituals, or dance.
 Make September 22 to October 1 and March 30 to April 7 Chaitra Navratri.